Burial Ground Rules and Regulations

 Booking of Interments

-Your Funeral Director will contact the Parish Clerk regarding bookings and also liaise with any officiating clergy.
+Your Funeral Director will contact the Burial Ground Manager regarding bookings and also liaise with any officiating clergy.

 The certificate given by the Registrar of Births and deaths, or an order of the Coroner, must be delivered to the parish clerk via the funeral director prior to the funeral.